waqarsaleem/cs-team-names/README.md

 The accompanying python script, `TODO.py`, will generate the desired number of names for you.

 ## Issues
-It is important to understand some issues with the generated names.
-Some of these arise from our choice of adjectives and nouns, and some spring from the algorithm.
+It is important to be aware of some issues with the generated names and how to work around them.
+Some of the issues arise from our choice of adjectives and nouns, and some spring from the algorithm.

-- noun or adjective, e.g. data
-- singular or plural
-- strange names, data-data
-- repetition and birthday paradox
+- Some words appear in both lists, e.g. "data". "data" can be thought of as an adjective when use in phrases like "data structures".
+Also using "data" as an adjective can lead to cool names, like "data pointers".
+However, it can also lead to strange names as "data data" or "recursive recursion".
+Always review the generated names and tweak them as necessary.
+- Most nouns appear in the list in the plural form, e.g. "exponents" but some are singular, e.g. "recursion" or "pseudocode".
+This arises from the typical use of the noun.
+Always review the generated names and tweak them as necessary.
+- Because you may be discarding some generated names, it is recommended to generate more names than required so that you are good even after throwing some out.
+- The [product rule](https://en.wikipedia.org/wiki/Rule_of_product) gives us an upper limit on the number of unique names that can be generated with this list (above 2500 at the moment!).
+However, the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem) tells us that we can start expecting repetitions with a far fewer number of names.
+I have not gotten around to working that number out just yet.

 ## Contribute
+Contributions are welcome.
+You can contribute to the list of adjectives and nouns, or to other aspects, e.g. the documentation and code.